Stancoo/contrastive_loss/README.md

   <img src="pics/scratch_traditional/2000_grt-rec_118.862.png" width=24% />
 </p>

 The image filenames also include the corresponding loss values: 720.331 (epoch=0), ... , 118.862 (epoch=2000).
 The model weights will be saved in the folder specified in the `config.json`: `"path_save_model": "model_sav"`.
-The loss evolution for this example looks approximately as:
+The evolution of loss in this example looks approximately as:
 <p align="center">
   <img src="pics/scratch_traditional/progress.png" width=60% />
 </p>